Real solutions go through being “win-win” solutions in which cooperation between customers and suppliers is the only way to balance risk and business.

 Erhardt Projects, with Igor Muñiz, has participated in the conference “Project Cargo: new risks and challenges” organized by Clyde&Co Lawyers.

 Throughout the day, the different commercial, political and natural risks that affect the Project Cargo sector in a post-Covid 19 world were analyzed.

 The day was articulated in two panel discussion.
 In the first of them, the problem was addressed from the point of view of the planning and execution of project loads in the current context.
 The second panel was oriented towards insuring these new risks (DSU in the current transport context, strikes, replacement of merchandise and critical equipment, inflation and adjustments, etc.).

-The summary of the day could well be summarized in that the sector has evolved in two years as much as in two decades.
+The day could be summarized in that the sector has evolved in two years as much as in two decades.
 The reasons are none other than the events we are facing: a pandemic, a war, inflation, logistics congestion and a high cost of energy.

-The first of panels was moderated by Javier Hernández-Valenciano from Clyde&Co and was attended by Igor Muñiz, CEO and head of APAC & MEATI at Erhardt Projects, Luis González, Global Industrial Projects & Energy Solutions EPC & Infrastructure Expert at Ceva Logistics and Roberto Moriana from DB Shencker (Compliance & Risk Iberia).
+The first of panels was moderated by Javier Hernández-Valenciano from Clyde&Co and was attended by Igor Muñiz, General Manager and CEO APAC & MEATI of Erhardt Projects, Luis González, Global Industrial Projects & Energy Solutions EPC & Infrastructure Expert at Ceva Logistics and Roberto Moriana from DB Shencker (Compliance & Risk Iberia).

 NEW CHALLENGES NEED WIN-WIN SOLUTIONS